kubedb/docs/docs/guides/solr/monitoring/grafana-dashboard.md

   `kubedb-metrics` creates `MetricsConfiguration` objects for each database type, which Panopticon (see [Configuration](/docs/guides/solr/monitoring/prometheus-operator.md#configuration)) uses to expose metrics to Prometheus.

-- Solr requires a ZooKeeper cluster for coordination.
-Deploy a ZooKeeper instance in the `demo` namespace before creating the Solr instance.
-See the [ZooKeeper quickstart](/docs/guides/zookeeper/quickstart/quickstart.md) for details.

 - To keep monitoring resources isolated, we use a separate `monitoring` namespace and deploy the database in the `demo` namespace.

   ```bash